 Maladies for Everyone

 I am intrigued by the fragility of these powerful men, and interested in why any sense of disability or ailment is deemphasized and/or actively hidden from the eyes of the American public.
 I have always been captivated by the notion of celebrity, what it means, and why it persists.
 As a folklorist, I am consistently discovering familiar patterns, motifs, and tale-types in relation to narratives surrounding celebrity figures, such as the President of the United States.
+You can visit my personal website by clicking HERE.

 Much research has already been done regarding the health of the Presidents, so I shall leave you to peruse these comprehensive resources at your leisure.
 I have found the following incredibly helpful: